 What is Tupperware

 Tupperware is a very established and well known brand across the globe, with its 2017 revenue at a whooping $2.2 billion.

 Its product quality is top-notch, with a lifetime guarantee.
-Though highly priced as with any product sold through an MLM scheme, people generally do accept this brand as a safe food storage manufacturer.
+Though highly priced as with any product sold through an MLM scheme, people generally do accept this brand as a safe and reliable food storage manufacturer.